juanrb/react-grid-layout-next/README.md

 When using `layouts`, it is best to supply as many breakpoints as possible, especially the largest one.
 If the largest is provided, RGL will attempt to interpolate the rest.

-You will also need to provide a `width`, when using `<ResponsiveReactGridLayout>` it is suggested you use the HOC `WidthProvider` as per the instructions below.
+You will also need to provide a `width`, when using `<ResponsiveGridLayout>` it is suggested you use the HOC `WidthProvider` as per the instructions below.

 It is possible to supply default mappings via the `data-grid` property on individual